krobelus/rate-experiments/README.md

 If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to perform deletions of non-unique reasons more efficiently than `rate` does.
 These deletions do not alter the shared UP-model, but `rate` does not know this.
 An optimization could consist of a simple criterion to determine if whether some reason clause is unique.
-A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause $\{l\}$ is in the formula.
+A simple criterion is as
+follows: if a reason clause for some literal $l$ is deleted, check if unit clause $l$ is in the formula.
 If it is, then the deleted reason is not unique and the shared UP-model will definitely not change.
 This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses].

 State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
 If the available